TLDR; (if you don’t want to read it all)

 GoodRx is a marketing company that has partnered with a Pharmacy Benefit Manager (PBM) or several PBM’s to generate traffic (sales).
 The PBM’s negotiate discounts with pharmacies and earn a transaction fee in exchange for sending the pharmacy customers.
 The marketer earns a transaction fee for helping the PBM.

 Should you be worried about using GoodRx?
-Basically no. And if you had to choose any cash network card, GoodRx is more transparent then the alternatives.
+Basically no. And if you had to choose any cash network card, GoodRx is more transparent than the alternatives.

 The full description:

-GoodRx is website that provides coupons for prescription medicine.
-You go to the website, enter your location (USA only) and the drug and they search all of the pharmacies in your area for the cheapest price.
+GoodRx is a website that provides coupons for prescription medicine.
+You go to the website, enter your location (The USA only) and the drug and they search all of the pharmacies in your area for the cheapest price.